testflows/TestFlows-WebSite/source/handbook/index.md

 Secret values are only filtered by **{% testflows %}** in messages added to the test by [message() function], [note() function], [debug() function], [trace() function] and messages in results.

-If you need to create multiple secrets, the names of each secret must be unique, otherwise you will get an error.
+If you need to create multiple secrets, the names of each secret must be unique otherwise, you will get an error.

 ```bash
 Mar 24,2022 9:54:46    ⟥  Scenario using secrets